davanstrien/flyswot/README.md

 There are various different ways of creating virtual environments within Python.
 Anaconda comes with a system for creating virtual environment's.
 Creating Conda environments within Conda can be done in various ways, if you are new to Python and Anaconda it is suggested to use [Anaconda Navigator](https://docs.anaconda.com/anaconda/navigator/index.html).

-You can find more detailed instructions for creating a new virtual environments in the [Anaconda documentation].
+You can find more detailed instructions for creating a new virtual environments in the [Anaconda documentation](https://docs.anaconda.com/).
 Briefly you should:

 - Open Anaconda Navigator
 - Navigate to the _Environments_ tab